 (aka On last looking into Facebook Marketplace)

-I’m angry,
+I’m angry, and no

-And no Gustav Klimt-style
+Gustav Klimt-style

-Cats painted in black
+Cats, painted in black

-And white can appease me.
+And white, can appease me.

 In cream, tan and brown,